open-cloud/open-cloud.github.io.old/2_developer.md

 installed.
 To set up XOS with an OpenStack cluster hosted on CloudLab:

 * If you don't already have a CloudLab account, you can go to `http://cloudlab.us` and join project **xos**.
-* Create your CloudLab experiment using the *Tutorial-OpenStack* profile.
+* Create your CloudLab experiment using the *OpenStack* profile.
+The Juno and Kilo releases should both work.
+We recommend that, under "Advanced Parameters" in the profile, you choose to "Disable Security Group Enforcement".
 Instantiate it on the *CloudLab Clemson* or *CloudLab Wisconsin* clusters.
 * Login to the *ctl* node of the experiment and run the following:
 ```
 $ git clone https://github.com/open-cloud/xos.git